The Ohio Casino Control Commission is seeking stakeholder comment on draft applications for Type-A and Type-B sports gaming proprietor licenses.

 The commission previously solicited stakeholder comments for draft applications concerning Type-C sports gaming proprietor licenses.
 That led to some stakeholders questioning proposed rules that would limit Type-C sports gaming proprietors to just two self-service sports betting terminals.

 Gov. Mike DeWine signed HB 29 in late December, which legalized sports betting in Ohio.
-Sports betting platforms aren’t expected to launch in the state until later this year, as the law stipulates that sports betting must be up and running by Jan.
+As the law stipulates that sports betting must be up and running by Jan.
 1, 2023.
+Therefore, Sports betting platforms aren’t expected to launch in the state until later this year.